Controllable Embedding Transformation for Mood-Guided Music Retrieval: Experimental Design

 \textbf{Average mood embedding}: we compute the average vector (e.g., centroid) per mood using all embeddings in the test set.
 Given a seed embedding and a target mood, we use the target mood average vector as our ``generated'' embedding for evaluation.
 This version should, by design, be near-perfect for ``transformed'' Mood P@1, but lacks any notion of persisting seed information so genre and instrumentation scores should be low.

-\textbf{Oracle}: the upper bound Oracle baseline exploits our sampling mechanism directly; here we evaluate using the sampled target embedding directly for evaluation instead of learning a transformed embedding to approximate the target.
-We provide an Oracle baseline in two settings: the first uses the top-1 most similar sample to the seed, and the second uses a random sample from the top-100 most similar tracks to a seed.
-The former is an optimistic setting, while the latter matches the sampling mechanism we use in training.

-Because the Oracle samples are explicitly chosen from the target mood, they will have a trivial Mood P@1 score of $1$.
-The genre and instrumentation scores should also be well-above the random and average baseline (especially for top-1), since the chosen target is known to be close to the seed through the sampling mechanism.
+\textbf{Oracle}: this baseline uses our sampling mechanism directly to select a target embedding, instead of learning a transformed embedding to approximate the target as in our method.
+The Oracle represents an upper bound that requires access to dataset-wide mood labels or an accurate classifier to restrict candidates to the desired mood for inference.
+We report two Oracle settings: (i) \textit{Oracle Top-1}, which selects the most similar track to the seed within the target mood in an optimistic setting, and (ii) \textit{Oracle Rand-100}, which samples uniformly from the top-100 nearest target-mood candidates (matching our sampling exactly).
+Because Oracle candidates are chosen from the target mood by construction, Mood P@1 is trivially $1$.
+Genre and instrumentation scores should also exceed random and average baselines (especially for Top-1), since the chosen target is known to be close to the seed through the sampling mechanism.